mahnoor-stack/demo/README.md

 # demo
-this is my first repository of git hub
+This is my first repository of git hub
+Author - Mahnoor Asif